raydiak/Math-Symbolic/README.md

 constructs which govern parsing.
 As with all Perl 6 objects, this is also the method which gets called when the object is coerced to a string by other means, e.g. interpolation, context, or the ~ prefix.
 The .gist() method is also handled by this routine, for easy printing of a readable result.

-In addition, passing the result of .Str() back in to .new() should always yield a mathematically equivalent structure (exact representation may vary by some auto-simplification), giving the same type of round-trip characteristics to expressions that .perl and EVAL provide for Perl 6 objects.
-This allows a user to, for instance, isolate a variable in an equation, then plug the result in to .evaluate() for that variable in a different equation, all with the simplicity of strings and no additional API (albeit at a steep performance penalty).
+Passing the result of .Str() back in to .new() should always yield a mathematically equivalent structure (exact representation may vary by some auto-simplification), giving the same type of round-trip characteristics to expressions that .perl() and EVAL() provide for Perl 6 objects.
+This allows a user to, for instance, isolate a variable in an equation, then plug the result in to .evaluate() for that variable in a different equation, all with the simplicity of strings; no additional classes or APIs for the user to worry about (albeit at a steep performance penalty).

-TODO the example here won't actually work without an intervening s/\w+=// to convert the isolation result from an equation to a relation.
-Do something about that, and generally think more about relations vs expressions.
+TODO the example here won't actually work without an intervening s:s/ \w+ \= // to convert the isolation result from an equation to a relation.
+Do something about that, and generally think more about relations vs expressions, especially as pertains to complexity of the public API.
+This issue is orthogonal to the use of strings vs objects.

 #### .Numeric()